zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Cayla says, “Don't we need to get transfers?”
 A “tr ansfer” is permission to go from one type of transportation to another.
 These a re quite common in bus systems.
 Donny says, however, for the subway system  “we don't need transfers.”
 He says, “We don't need transfers to take connectin g trains.”
 A “connecting train” would be a second train that you would get on in or der to get to the place where you want to go.
 You “transfer” or go from one train  to another.
 Not when the train is moving, of course.

 Donny says, “Let's see, we want the express, not the local train.”
 In some subway systems there are specific trains that only stop at a limited number of stations.
 This is to allow people to move more quic kly from the more popular stations, often in the center part of the city, to areas farther away from the city or on the “outer edges,” we might say, of the city.
 “E xpress trains,” then, don't stop at every station.
 “Local trains” stop at every sing le station on that line.
 In the New York subway system, for example, if you get on a lo cal train, you will stop at every station.
-That will take you a longer amount o f time, of course.
+That will take you a longer amount of time, of course.
 An express train is a lot faster, but it will only stop at som e of the stations, not all of the stations.

 Donny is saying that he and Cayla need an express t rain.
 They don't need to ride the local train.
 Cayla says, “Are you sure we shoul dn't just ask somebody, like a station agent?”
 A “station agent” is a person who w orks for the subway system, whose job it is to help people find which train the y should get on.
 Personally, I’ve been on many different subway systems all around the world, and I haven't seen very many station agents there to help people, but I guess they do exist.